Childhood-onset growth hormone deficiency

 Doctor measuring the height of a young girl

 Growth hormone is an essential hormone for growth and development.
 It is produced in the pituitary gland which is located near the base of the brain and attached to the hypothalamus.
 Growth hormone is transported in the blood all over the body to help with its many, complex functions, the most important of which, particularly in childhood, is growth.
-If the pituitary gland or the hypothalamus are damaged, the amount of growth hormone produced will be lower (this is called deficiency), leading to a delayed speed in growth in the affected child and a reduction in height.
+If the pituitary gland or the hypothalamus are damaged, the amount of growth hormone produced will be lower (this is called deficiency), which can lead to a delayed speed in growth in the affected child and a reduction in height.

 What causes childhood-onset growth hormone deficiency?